LukDrey/eDNA_teaching_2023/README.md

 ```

-PERMANOVA results might have been confounded if the groups have very different distributions around there centers.
-So to see if our results are reliable we have to test these dispersions.
+PERMANOVA results might be confounded if the groups were to have very different distributions around their centers.
+In order to see if our results are reliable, we therefore have to look at the dispersion.

 ```{r, eval = F}
 # Test the within group dispersion for the substrate.
 dispr_substrate_sch <- vegan::betadisper(bray_mat_sch,